Eurocc-Italy/dl_tui/README.md

   * `nodes`: number of nodes requested for HPC job
   * `ntasks_per_node`: number of CPU cores per node requested for the HPC job

+> **NOTE:**
+> The `config_<hpc/server>.json` file names reflect the executables which need them, not the system to which the information within pertains. *e.g.*, the `config_server.json` mostly contains HPC-related information, but is used by the `dl_tui_server` executable which is supposed to run on the server VM, hence the name.

 ## API Wrapper

 It is also possible to interact with the API server on the VM hosting the metadata database for uploading, downloading, replacing, and updating files, as well as launching queries for processing data.

-The wrapper can be called via a third executable, `dtaas_api`, with one of the following actions:
+The wrapper can be called via a third executable, `dl_tui`, with one of the following actions:

   * `upload`
   * `replace`